arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-business/contend.md

 * Editing the Space name
 * Assigning your own logo

-#### Switch Between Spaces
+### Switch Between Spaces

 If you are the owner of more than one Shared Space, or you have been invited into a Shared Space by another user, you can switch to other Shared Spaces at any time using the corresponding menu.

-Move your mouse over the Space-Selector, which you can find at the top right-hand corner and click on it.
+Move your mouse over the Space-Selector, which you can find at the top right-hand corner, and click on it.
 All the Spaces you have access to will be listed there.

 ![Switch between Spaces](assets/switch-spaces.png "Switch between Spaces")

 The Space-Selector shows you at any time which Space you are currently working on, in this case *Arduino PRO*.
 To switch to another Space, simply click with the mouse on the Space you would like to work on.

-#### Create Additional Spaces
+### Create Additional Spaces

 The Arduino Cloud for Business platform allows you to create and manage an unlimited number of Spaces.